A Guide to TES3MP

 To make the game work in a multiplayer context, a few special mechanics have been introduced:

-- A new chat console has been added, which can be toggled by pressing F2.
+• A new chat console has been added.
+This can be toggled by pressing F2, and chat commands can be entered by pressing Y.

 Limitations